ashwinreddy/blog/_pages/about.md

 title: About
 ---

 I'm a student at UC Berkeley, broadly interested in machine learning and robotics.
-Outside of academics, I like to watch movies by Korean auteur filmmakers and give speeches at [Toastmasters](https://berkeley-entrepreneurial-toastmasters.com/).

 ## Coursework